 All students take health as part of Core 9.

 Common Ground also offers Physical Education & Wellness courses designed for students in upper grades.

 Alongside more traditional classes, Common Ground students can:

 - Take college courses free of charge at Southern, Gateway, or Yale.

-- Take 6 different Advanced Placement and Southern courses on our campus.
+- Take a variety Advanced Placement and Southern courses on our campus.

 - Take on paid jobs — and earn academic credit — through Green Jobs Corps.

-- Earn credit through internships — in environmental education, on our urban farm, as a teaching assistant, or helping improve student opportunities.
+- Earn credit through internships — in environmental education, on our urban farm, as a teaching assistant, or helping to create educational change at Common Ground.

-- Choose from unique electives — including race, identity & justice, outdoor leadership, environmental education, and social justice theater.
+- Choose from unique electives — including outdoor leadership, biodiversity, environmental education, and social justice theater.